Infocyte/rules/README.md

 # Infocyte Rules
-The [Infocyte](https://www.infocyte.com) platform is an agentless Threat Hunting and Incident Response platform.
+The [Infocyte](https://www.infocyte.com) platform is a cloud-based threat detection and incident response platform for endpoints (workstations and servers) and cloud applications like Microsoft 365.
-In addition to the analysis performed by the Infocyte platform, users are able to customize detection criteria to fit their own needs.
+In addition to the analysis performed natively by the Infocyte platform, users are able to customize detection criteria to fit their own needs using this rules engine.
 Our rules language is powerful yet familiar and quite simple to learn.
-Rule processing is cloud delivered, so there is no impact to endpoints or individual instances.
+Rule processing is in the cloud, so there is no impact to endpoints or individual instances.

 **This repository contains:**
 - [Usage Instructions](#usage)